iboB/ibob.github.com/_drafts/testing-build-failure-with-cmake.md

 excerpt: We sometimes need tests for expected build errors as part of a test suite.
 How do we do that?
 ---

-> If you're not interested in the article and just want a librarified solution for CMake, go to
+> If you're not interested in the article and the implementation details, and just want a librarified solution for CMake, go to

 Sometimes you want to test for comilation errors.
 A well designed API will try to prevent incorrect usage and implicit dangers with compilation errors as much as possible.
 Ideally one would have tests to guarantee that certain things just don't compile.